fasrc/User_Codes/Languages/R/Example1/README.md

 #### Purpose:

-Example code to illustrate R use on the Odyssey cluster.
+Example code to illustrate R use on the FASRC cluster.
 The specific example prins out integers from 10 down to 1.

 #### Contents: